karawoo/IAGLR2015/README.md

 ## Building these files

 I am using [Slidify](https://github.com/ramnathv/slidify) to write this presentation. `slidify("woo_underice_iaglr_2015.Rmd")` will create HTML slides.
-There's a makefile to create HTML and PDF slides simultaneously (`make all`).
+There's a makefile to create HTML and PDF slides simultaneously (`make all`);
+the PDF generation was adapted from
+[this gist](https://gist.github.com/ramnathv/8700285) with some tweaks to the slide size.
 PhantomJS and CasperJS are required to build the PDF.
 I followed [these instructions](https://gist.github.com/julionc/7476620) to install PhantomJS.
 To install CasperJS on Ubuntu 14.04: